More results found.

 Katherine holds both a Master of Business Administration degree from the University of California, Davis' Graduate School of Management and a Bachelor of Arts degree in Social Science from the University of California, Berkeley.

-Ted Craddock became the Acting State Water Project (SWP) Deputy Director following the departure of Joel Ledesma from DWR on July 5, 2019.
+Ted Craddock was sworn in as the State Water Project (SWP) Deputy Director for DWR on May 18, 2020.
 This position oversees the Division of Engineering, SWP Power and Risk Office, Hydropower License Planning and Compliance Office, SWP Analysis Office, Division of Environmental Services, Bay-Delta Office, and DWR’s largest division—the Division of Operations and Maintenance, which includes 5 field division offices.